novafacing/eastwood-tidy/.github/ISSUE_TEMPLATE/eastwood-tidy-bug-report.md

 **Other Notes**

 Any other helpful information for reproduction.
-Environment, platform, etc.
+Environment, platform, etc. If the linter *crashed* please attach the FULL stack dump printed out when it crashes!